-*TIP: Choosing a subject or a motif you could look for while in the Rijksmuseum is also something that could make a visit even more interesting to kids.
+*TIP: Choosing a subject or a motif you could look for while in the Rijksmuseum is also something that could make a visit even more attractive to kids.
 During a visit with my son, we’ve looked for windmills.
 We’ve seen some from a train on our way to the museum.
 Then we were looking for them on the paintings.
-And have finally draw some once we were back home.
+And have finally drawn some once we were back home.

 Second Floor (Gallery of Honour)

 Take the stairs or an elevator down to the second floor.
 Walk through the Great Hall and enter the Gallery of Honour from there.
 It’s a gallery where the most famous Dutch Golden Ages’ paintings are.
-You can walk through it (without stopping next to all the paintings) and compare that with paintings you’re kid is creating at home.
+You can walk through it (without stopping next to all the paintings) and compare that with paintings you’re a kid is creating at home.
 Maybe ask him if he would like his paintings to be displayed at walls of his room.

 #6 – Jan Steen: A Feast of Saint Nicholas – 1 min

 *TIP: A little detail that could be especially interesting to kids is a basket at a left bottom corner with some waffles in it.
-A good idea could be to buy some stroopwafels in a super market and bring them with you.
+A good idea could be to buy some stroopwafels in a supermarket and bring them with you.
 You can perhaps have them during the little break or after your visit.

 #7 – Jacob van Ruisdael: Windmill at Wijk Duurstede – 1 min

-While walking through the Gallery of Honour you’ll stumble upon another windmill.
+While walking through the Gallery of Honour, you’ll stumble upon another windmill.
 It’s a motif on a landscape painting created by another famous Dutch painter Jacob van Ruisdael.
 It looks like those lovely windmills were always interesting to Dutch painters as a motif for their paintings.
 You can briefly take a look at it and continue your walk through the gallery.

 #8 – Rembrandt: The Night Watch – 2 min